vsmart/website/content/projects.markdown

 I like working on open-source projects.
 You can find most of my code on [Github](https://github.com/vsmart).

-Some projects I've contributed to recently:
+Some projects I've contributed to:

+[Green Cost Explorer](https://github.com/thegreenwebfoundation/green-cost-explorer/).
+Estimate your AWS Carbon Emissions using cost data.
+2019 - ongoing.

+[Rorganize.it](https://rorganize.it).
+Find a programming study group in your area!
+Built with and by the [Rubycorns](https://rubycorns.club).
+2016 - ongoing.

-* _Delete Your Tweets._ An app that lets you delete your old tweets.
-It is built with Phoenix & Elixir and running on Heroku.
-You can try it [here](https://delete-your-tweets.franka.tech).
+[Delete Your Tweets](https://github.com/vsmart/delete-your-tweets). _Offline_.
+An app that lets you delete your old tweets.
+It is built with Phoenix & Elixir.

 ## Games

-I also like making tiny games.
+I like making tiny games.
 You can play some of them online:

-* _Sleepy dog._ A game made for the BerlinMiniJam in January 2017.
-It's written in Clojurescript with Quil.
+[Sleepy Dog](https://franka.tech/games/sleepy-dog).
+A game made for the BerlinMiniJam, written in Clojurescript with Quil.
 The theme was _Cats, Dogs and Nighttime_, so I made a game about a sleepy, hungry dog.
-You can play it [here](https://franka.tech/games/sleepy-dog).
+January 2017.

-* _The mermaid situation._ A point-and-click that a friend and I made for LudumDare 2016 with ClojureScript and Quil.
+[The Mermaid Situation](https://lislis.de/games/mermaid-situation).
+A point-and-click that we made for LudumDare 2016 with ClojureScript and Quil.
 You're a mermaid stuck in a room who wants to get back to the sea.
-Try it [here](https://lislis.de/games/mermaid-situation)
+2016.